-- a. the real issue in the proceedings is someone trying to protect their reputation or for some other motive; - b. what the costs of hearing the case are likely to be in light of the financial position of both parties; - c. the extent of any damages that are likely to be payable; and - d. whether an apology has been made.
+- The real issue in the proceedings is someone trying to protect their reputation or for some other motive. - b.
+What the costs of hearing the case are likely to be in light of the financial position of both parties. - c.
+The extent of any damages that are likely to be payable. - d.
+Whether an apology has been made.

-You can challenge a defamation claim for being an abuse of process early in the proceedings, and also argue the defence of triviality (arising from the Uniform Defamation Laws) at the trial of the claim.
-Australian courts have struck out defamation claims as being an abuse of process because the expected costs are disproportionate to any vindication that could flow from the legal action.
-Additionally, a plaintiff's failure to pursue a defamation claim with due diligence may result in the judge dismissing the proceedings.
-This may occur when a plaintiff fails to carry out necessary steps to progress the proceedings or comply with court directions, resulting in considerable delay in the case.
+A challenge to a defamation action as being an abuse of process can be made early in conduct of the proceedings and the defence of triviality in the Uniform Defamation Laws can also be argued at the trial of the claim.
+Australian courts have struck out defamation claims as being as abuse of process because of the expected costs are disproportional to any vindication that could flow from the legal action.11Australian courts have also rejected claims on the basis that the plaintiff's failure to carry out the steps necessary to conduct the proceedings or a failure to comply with court directions results in the proceedings being an abuse of process.
+The reasoning is that court resources should be used efficiently and the costs of the parties are disproportionate to what the plaintiff can hope to achieve through pursuing the claim.12